ansible/ansible-navigator/docs/settings.rst

                 pull-policy:

   * - set-environment-variable
-    - Specify an environment variable and a value to be set within the execution enviroment (--senv MY_VAR=42)
+    - Specify an environment variable and a value to be set within the execution environment (--senv MY_VAR=42)
     - | **Default:** No default value set
       | **CLI:** `--senv` or `--set-environment-variable`
       | **ENV:** ANSIBLE_NAVIGATOR_SET_ENVIRONMENT_VARIABLES